sonbachmi/son-datachat/README.md

 ## Fullstack App
-The app serves the purpose for this simple application, but with limited control over the styling and flow.
+The _Streamlit_ app serves the purpose for this simple application, but offers limited control over the styling and flow.
 In a real production scenario, a fullstack server-client application may be advised for full-blown usage.
-So for demonstration purpose I also develop this as an alternative solution, which includes the following:
+So as an alternative solution for demonstration purpose, I've also developed separate apps for the two tiers:

 ### API Server

-`server.py` is a **Fastapi** server connecting with the engine and exposed as public REST API.
+`server.py` is a **Fastapi** server connecting with the engine and exposing functions as public REST API.
 A working copy is already deployed here:

 [https://son-datachat-api.bachmi.com/docs](https://son-datachat-api.bachmi.com/docs)